yashpatel05/php-final-project/README.md

 - [x] **Data Population:** Populated the database with diverse and relevant shoe data for comprehensive testing and demonstration.
 - [x] **Website Design:** Implemented visually appealing and marketable designs for The Shoe Company's user home page, admin dashboard, and additional pages.
 - [x] **User Authentication:** Incorporated features for user login, logout, and registration, enhancing the security and personalization of the platform.
-- [x] **Contact Us and About Us Pages:** Developed dedicated pages to provide users with information about the company and facilitate communication.
 - [x] **Admin Dashboard:** Created a dashboard for administrators with specialized functionalities for managing the e-commerce platform.
 - [x] **JavaScript and jQuery Functionalities:** Infused interactive features into the website to enhance user engagement across different pages.
 - [x] **Responsive Design:** Optimized the layout for consistent display across various browsers and devices.